chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 So, in real life systems, when we have data with lot of relationships among them, and we are interested around how data pieces are related to each other, want to search data with arbitrary multi-level relationships, graph databases provides us with very powerful set of tools.

-Some very common **use cases** of graph databases are - social networks, recommendation systems, master data management, network operations (well, networks are basically graphs), any graph based searches etc.
+Some very common **use cases** of graph databases are - social networks, recommendation systems, master data management, network operations (well, graphs are basically networks), any graph based searches etc.

 #### The neo4j database